 Below is a basic breakdown of color psychology.
 We list some simple colors that are suited for certain messages, with the corresponding meanings and emotions they create (keep in mind that emotions are set off by both personal experience and cultural perceptions/the symbolism of colors):

-Blue color schemes in websites:
+Blue color palettes in websites:

-Green color combination in websites:
+Green color palettes in websites:

 Armed with good knowledge of the colors theory, you can further explore the magic of combining colors, test with different emotional implications, put color schemes at work for you.